DanJtl/gladiator_king/README.md

 - Add a function so the player can fight as many enemies he can until he dies.
 - Add more enemy classes.
 - Add more weapons.
-- Add different attacks - that manipulates the players attributes.
+- Add different attacks - that manipulates the player attributes.

 ---
 ## **UX**